Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis Appendix

 \subsection{Alternative Minerals: Heavy Metal Mines}

-I assess the validity of my main results on coal mines by comparing the results for heavy metal mines.
+The validity of the main results on coal mines is assessed by comparing the results for heavy metal mines.
 Specifically, I focus on three heavy metals: gold, silver, and copper (GSC).
-This is because GSC mines comprise more than $80$\% of all metal mines and generally the mines extracted these metals at one place.
-Although the AHC documented other types of metal mines, they were indeed much smaller subsets: the number of lead and zinc, pig iron and steel, and tin mines documented were only one, five, and four in 1931, respectively.
+This is because GSC mines comprise more than $80$\% of all metal mines and generally extract these metals in one place.
+Although the CS documented other types of metal mines, they were much smaller subsets: the number of lead and zinc, pig iron and steel, and tin mines recorded were only one, five, and four in 1931, respectively.

 Historical evidence indicates that coal mining requires many more workers than heavy metal mining because coal is a bulky mineral (Section~\ref{sec:sec2}).
 Table~\ref{tab:sum_key} indicates that the scale of GSC mines was much smaller than that of coal mines.
-In addition, unlike coal mines, the GSC mines were scattered across the archipelago and were less likely to agglomerate than coal mines (Online Appendix Figure~\ref{fig:map_mines}).
-In fact, the ``enclave effect'' suggests that some GSC mines are less likely to interact with local economies (Arag\'on and Rud 2013, 2015).\footnote{A potentially relevant study is Stijns (2005); using a country-level dataset, the author provided suggestive evidence that the impact of resource abundance on socioeconomic outcomes may vary among resource types.} This means that the impact of GSC mines on the regional economy would be smaller than those of coal mines.
-To assess this, I compare the estimates of the reduced-form equation~\ref{eq1} for the coal and GSC mines because unlike coal, a fuel mineral, no specific stratum can predict the spatial distribution of GSC mines.
+In addition, unlike coal mines, the GSC mines were scattered across the archipelago and were less likely to agglomerate than coal mines (Figure~\ref{fig:map_mines}).
+The ``enclave effect'' suggests that some GSC mines are less likely to interact with local economies (Arag\'on and Rud 2013, 2015).\footnote{A potentially relevant study is Stijns (2005); using a country-level dataset, the author provided evidence suggesting that the impact of resource abundance on socioeconomic outcomes may vary among resource types.} This means that the impact of GSC mines on the regional population growth must be smaller than that of coal mines.
+To assess this, the estimates of the reduced-form equation~\ref{eq1} for the coal and GSC mines are compared because, unlike coal and fuel minerals, no specific stratum can predict the spatial distribution of GSC mines.

 Table~\ref{tab:r_gsc} lists the results.
-Panel A summarizes the results for the main outcome variables.
-The estimates for the local population listed in columns (1) and (2) are $0.160$ for 1930 sample and $0.227$ for 1935 sample, respectively.
-These are less than half of the estimates for the coal mine sample (column (3) of Panels A-1 and B-1 in Table~\ref{tab:r_pop}).
-Similarly, columns (3) and (4) list smaller estimates for the labor force participation rates of male and female workers in mining areas (column (3) of Panels A-1 and B-1 in Table~\ref{tab:r_labor}).
+Panel A (B) summarizes the results for the 1930 (1935) sample.
+The estimates for the local population listed in column 1 are $0.174$ for 1930 sample and $0.248$ for 1935 sample, respectively.
+These are less than half of the estimates for the coal mine sample (column 3 of Panels A and B in Table~\ref{tab:r_pop}).
+This result confirms the baseline findings on the coal mines.